achilleburah/django-rest-framework-tinder-api/README.md

-# Tinder like API using Django Rest Framework and PostgreSQL
+# Django-Rest-Framework-Tinder-Api

-One Paragraph of project description goes here
+Tinder like API using Django Rest Framework and PostgreSQL

 ## Getting Started